Power Up Your Viral Defenses!

 · Eat 3 meals and 2 snacks every day.

 3. The Power of Brown Fat.
-Yes, you read it right, there is a really good type of fat!
-As adults, the upper back is the only place we still carry brown fat.
 Brown fat is the “good fat” in the body, which helps to detoxify things like viruses and bacteria and helps to stimulate the rate of burn.
 This type of fat is very susceptible to stress and infection.
-That’s why when we’re stressed, we find a lot of tension in the neck and shoulders and have pain or heat in this area when don’t feel well.
-Before bed, the immune system has a tendency to be less resilient and fevers are more likely to spike.
+That’s why when we’re stressed, we find a lot of tension in the neck and shoulders and have pain or heat in this area when we don't feel well.
 Want to boost your immune system?
-Do a heat pack on the upper shoulders and neck and dress warm before bed.
-(I know very sexy!)
+Do a heat pack on the upper shoulders and neck and dress warmly before bed.

 DIY Boost for Your Immune System!